volkbay/alarm_clock/README.md

 _Fig.
 3 : Demonstration (Star Wars Theme)_

 > **Note**
 > I am aware some notes are a little of due to non-ideality of the MCU and components.
-They probably need some fine-tuning in `notes.h`, but I love them flawed like this.
+They probably need some fine-tuning in `notes.h`, but I love them *flawed* like this.

-> If you like this [buy me a coffee :coffee:](https://www.buymeacoffee.com/volkbay).
+> If you like this project [buy me a coffee :coffee:](https://www.buymeacoffee.com/volkbay).